thegreenwebfoundation/developer-docs/README.md

 [![Open in Gitpod](https://gitpod.io/button/open-in-gitpod.svg)](https://gitpod.io/#https://github.com/thegreenwebfoundation/developer-docs)

 By following these steps, you can seamlessly work on this site locally and contribute to improving our developer documentation.

+## Contributing changes

+To contribute changes back to this project, please follow the steps outlined in the [CONTRIBUTING.md](/CONTRIBUTING.md) file in this repository.